 More Local

 If you want to hear more Spanish, Polanco wins.
 Condesa is home to both a mix of locals and expats, and many travelers base themselves here too – for the vibe and also some of the best boutique hotels that are locally owned like Ignacia Guest House and, of course, location, as we already mentioned, so you’ll likely hear a lot more English being spoken.
-Polanco is closer to many bigger art museums, whereas Condesa has more independent art galleries.
+Polanco is closer to many more prominent art museums, whereas Condesa has more independent art galleries.

 Business Travel